Sovereign AI

 04

-Provenance, attested
+Provenance, recorded

 actionissue_credit · within cap

-weights_originCN · flagged
+weights_originCN · registry inferred

-data_retention0 days · zero data plane
+data_retention0 days · default or configured

-decisionALLOWED · ed25519 signed
+decisionALLOWED · signed when configured

 verifyindependently · off-platform